callthis/fiction/ablution-by-ablation.md

 The silver lining?

-The wiped out British encroachments of territories in the Indian Ocean could be rebuilt into a global hub for commercial airlines and freight carriers, to improve connectivity between, Dubai and Sydney, for example.
+The wiped out British and American encroachments of territories in the Indian Ocean could be rebuilt into a global hub for commercial airlines and freight carriers, to improve connectivity between, Dubai and Sydney, for example.

 <br>
 <p align="center">